bmir-radx/radx-data-dictionary-specification/radx-data-dictionary-specification.md

 The `Id` field in the data dictionary specifies an identifier for the datafile field being described.
 Datafile field identifiers are strings.
 To cater for pre-existing RADx study data we do not impose any restrictions on the format or characters that make up a field identifier.
 Field identifiers may contain spaces.

-Note: In RADx harmonized data, the Id typically begins with `nih_`, reflecting the NIH field name assigned to RADx harmonized fields (and corresponding Common Data Elements).

 ### Field: Label

 __Value Status__: OPTIONAL (but recommended)

 The `Label` field in the data dictionary specifies a presentation label for the datafile field being described.
 Labels are strings; they may be a human readable form of the [Id](#field-id).
 In the case where data represents the response to survery questions, the label is often the text of the question that was asked.

-Because the Label can be used in many presentations of RADx data, it would not be unusual for entries without a Label to cause issues in some software.

 ### Field: Required